paulrougieux/cobwood/paper/paper.md

 # Statement of need

 Trees grow over decades or centuries and wood markets can be very localized.
 Yet markets for processed wood and paper products are interconnected through global trade networks.
-To simulate the effect of policy changes, forest economists rely on macroeconomic forest sector models.
+To simulate the future condition of wood markets, forest economists rely on macroeconomic forest sector models.
 These models operate in static and dynamic phases.
 The static phase balances supply and demand within a single year.
 The dynamic phase projects future demand and supply driven by exogenous factors like GDP growth and changes in the forest stock.

 Several global forest sector models currently exist, including the Global Forest Products Model (GFPM)[@buongiorno2003global], the European Forest Institute Global Trade